 Week of Feb.
 13: Celebrating sports and faculty; we hear from Beth Mechum, coordinator for the Shirley Povich Center for Sports Journalism as she talks about different opportunities for students.
 Various professional organizations recognized a number of Merrill students with awards and NPPA will also be honoring Merrill College lecturer, Bethany Swain, at their awards ceremony next month in Fairfax, Virginia.
 Continuing the celebration of our accomplished faculty and students, we hear from faculty member Cassandra Clayton and adjunct lecturer Renee Poussaint, as they discuss their careers and different obstacles minorities face in the journalism field.

 Callie Caplan ’17 covers the Super Bowl.
-In this podcast, Carly interviews Callie Caplan ’17, who spent a week in Houston covering the showdown between New England and Atlanta.
+In her first podcast of the spring semester, Carly interviews Callie Caplan ’17, who spent a week in Houston covering the showdown between New England and Atlanta.

 Fall Commencement – Dec.
 21, 2016

 View the video of Merrill College’s commencement exercise and individual speeches on our YouTube Channel.